kyleparran/MMM_Homework_4/hw_4_writeup.md

 df["pressure_5"] = (bv_sum - sv_sum) / (bv_sum + sv_sum)
 ```

+Interpretation of KS tests: the two‑sample KS statistic measures distributional distance; small p‑values indicate the abnormal and normal samples are unlikely to come from the same distribution.
+For heavy‑tailed variables (for example, trade size), KS is less informative without filtering; pressure and spread metrics are therefore emphasized.

 ### Interpretation of abnormal vs normal days

 Key patterns from the summary statistics and KS tests are summarized below.